The Magic of Developmental Learning

 Long-term academic success is best achieved by a developmental approach to learning.

-former Upper Elementary Principal, Assistant Director of Horizons, teacher and parent at Perimeter School
+By Cheryl Kaywood, former Upper Elementary Principal, Assistant Director of Horizons, teacher and parent at Perimeter School

 Since its inception, Perimeter School has believed that long-term academic success is best achieved by a developmental approach to learning.
 We believe children thrive academically when they are allowed to engage in age-appropriate activities that provide the building blocks for later academic achievement.
 We practice this philosophy in every grade in our school, from kindergarten through eighth grade.
 Students are ready to conquer increasingly higher-level skills because they have been given the freedom to build the needed foundations.
 Our well-prepared graduates and our test scores prove this approach to be successful.

 Perimeter School is not the only institution that recognizes the importance of developmental learning.
 Many studies support this approach, siting the trajectory of learning students follow as they grow when they are exposed to this type of learning.
 We hope this research will serve to remind our covenant family what a gift it is for our children to be able to discover and learn in this way.

 Example of Developmental Learning